 What?
 You thought we already had?
 Well, kind of.
 You have a map now.
 Now that we've discussed the basics, it's time to understand the process of a wedding and all the details that go along with it: the etiquette and the tradition.
 If you're reading this, it's probably because you've never planned a wedding before, and that's okay.
 I will warn you, others may try to influence you.
 They will try to relive their day through you.
 They will be pushy at times or misinterpret your vision, but that's why a wedding coordinator is a wonderful idea.
 Have you heard of a scape goat?
 The Knot, Pinterest, and those other resources are wonderful, so use them accordingly.
 Too bad they can't plan it for you, and do it for free!
 That's exactly why you need a passionate event planner who will work for you.

 So, that's it!
 I truly hope this gets you off to the right start!
-Don't hesitate to email me at firstname.lastname@example.org or call (817) 897-3035 to schedule your free consultation to get started.
-Trust me, my husband is used to me responding to emails in the grocery store, in bed, at all times.
-It's part of my job description.
+Don't hesitate to email me at email@example.com or call (817) 988-3096 to schedule your free consultation to get started.
 I am dedicated to my clients.
 I am even dedicated to helping you if you are out of town.
 How is this possible?
 Well I can send you an idea board for your theme, which I will put together just for you.
-I can coordinate your vendors, develop a timeline, develop a monogram, etc. and still build a package just right for you.
-I'm fortunate that event planning comes naturally and doesn't seem like work.
-It's quite enjoyable actually.
+I can coordinate your vendors, develop a timeline, develop a monogram, etc. and still build a package just right for you, including flower arrangements!
+Check out www.facebook.com/RenewedVintageDesign for my portfolio.

 Best of luck in your planning endevour, and congratulations again!